 How does dry ice blasting work?

 Tiny particles of dry ice (which is frozen CO2) are blasted at a high pressure from a specialized compressor.
 Upon impact with the surface, the CO2 immediately vaporizes, creating a tiny shock wave that quickly cools the top layer of the surface.
-The rapid change in surface temperature creates thermal stress which loosens the unwanted paint or contaminants, and the micro-shocks work with the compressed air to loosen and remove the material.
+The rapid change in surface temperature creates thermal stress, which loosens and removes unwanted contaminants.

 Benefits of dry ice blasting